Funding and Implementation Regulations

 The applicants' own salaries are generally included under eligible costs only in the career funding schemes.
 The specific provisions governing these funding schemes apply in this regard.

 6f) Which costs incurred by project partners are eligible?

 The cost of services provided for the research project by project partners may be charged to the grant in accordance with the SNSF rules for eligible costs.
-The salaries of the project partners and their employees, however, are not eligible for funding.
+The salaries of the project partners, however, are not eligible for funding.

-6g) Are the costs of computing time and cloud computing eligible?
+6g) Are the costs of computing time eligible?

-6h) Are data storage and access (open data) costs eligible?
+6h) Are costs for making research data accessible (open research data) eligible?

 6i) Which infrastructure costs are eligible?